Code-Institute-Submissions/Data-Visualization/README.md

 - Clear delimited sections
 - The user can interact and filter the data in the charts
 - The project includes the following type of graphs: box-plot chart, row chart, pie chart, and line chart
-- The data is stored in a MySQL database
+- The data is stored in a MongoDB database
 - The project uses Flask to retrieve the data from the database and return it to the browser
 - The charts are created by the D3.js library (https://d3js.org/)